Zygatie/lootparse/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;To the teacher: you have sample data sets in the .zip which has been turned in

 That's about it, not much more to explain

+<b>The FinalProject.zip is also uploaded here, as Canvas says my file type is unsupported, despite allowing it to upload and submit.</b>